Hardware and layout

 QSPI/SPI connections

 The nRF7002 can be connected to the nRF5340 host either with a Quad Serial Peripheral Interface (QSPI) or a Serial Peripheral Interface (SPI).
-QSPI will normally be the preferred option, but in cases where QSPI on the host is used for other purposes SPI can be used.
+QSPI is normally the preferred option, but in cases where QSPI on the host is used for other purposes SPI can be used.

 The following figure shows the connection using QSPI between nRF7002 and the host MCU (nRF5340).